RIKEN-RCCS/lens3/doc/setting.md

 "multipart_chunksize" (default=8MB).
 Especially,
 "multipart_chunksize" has the minimum 5MB.
 The default value of Nginx is too small for the values of AWS S3 CLI.
-The Nginx parameter is increased in the server section (or in the http section) in "/etc/nginx/conf.d/lens3proxy80.conf".
+The Nginx parameter is specified in the server section (or in the http section).
+Refer to "lens3proxy.conf".
+The size "0" can be used which means unlimited.

 ```
 server {